Intelligent Wi-Fi provides four features that aim to improve consumers' Wi-Fi experience.

 Auto Wi-Fi uses geofencing (a virtual geological fence based on cellular stations) to detect a user's location.
 In registered geofenced areas, “ENTER” and “EXIT” events will be triggered based on location changes detected via the user's device.
 Since Auto Wi-Fi is only triggered when these events take place, the device does not have to constantly scan for location, thereby saving battery life.
 Samsung’s original cell-based geofencing technique allows users to use Auto Wi-Fi without turning GPS on.
 Samsung’s geofencing technique also incorporates learning algorithms which improves location accuracy over time as users continue to use it.

-3. Malicious Hotspot Detection
+3. Suspicious Hotspot Detection

-One of the most common forms of Wi-Fi attacks is through malicious hotspots.
+One of the most common forms of Wi-Fi attacks is through suspicious hotspots.
 These hotspots appear on the scan list, often with names (SSIDs) similar to other legitimate access points (APs).
 In actuality, these hotspots capture all transmitted packets or attempt to manipulate the packets to their advantage.

 4. Enhanced Power Saving